-This reserve is credited with employee and employer contributions for retirees' health, dental, and vision benefits.
+This reserve is credited with employee and employer contributions for retirees' benefits.
 Starting in fiscal year 2013, the employer contribution is based on a prefunded basis and represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and amortize any unfunded actuarial liability (or funding excess) over a period not to exceed 30 years.
-In addition, in fiscal year 2019, this reserve includes revenue from the federal government for the Employer Group Waiver Plan (EGWP).
+In addition, in fiscal year 2023, this reserve includes revenue from the federal government for the Employer Group Waiver Plan (EGWP).
 Premiums for health, dental and vision benefits are paid from this reserve.
-At September 30, 2022, the balance in this reserve was \$10.6 billion.
+At September 30, 2023, the balance in this reserve was \$12.0 billion.